 The documentary’s color footage (mostly of the band performing on stage) definitely livens up the movie, but the black and white palette probably gives the movie a more consistent look and the ability to hide some of the color footage’s flaws.
 One of the constant themes in the movie is how much fun it was to record the album.
 But for anyone who knows what it’s like to record an album, it’s not the same energy as doing a live performance.

 Creativity in a recording studio is captured in stops and starts, so people watching this documentary should not expect the movie to be like a non-stop adrenaline rush.
 It’s more like a respectful stroll into the dynamics of Petty and his musical team.
-It’s not going to interest people who like to see band conflicts in music documentaries.
+It’s not going to interest people who like to see band conflicts in music documentaries, because there are no fights or arguments in this movie.
 But for people who appreciate Petty’s music and talent, this documentary gives a worthwhile peek into his creative process.

 UPDATE: Trafalgar Releasing will release “Tom Petty, Somewhere You Feel Free: The Making of Wildflowers” in select U.S. cinemas for two dates only: October 20 and October 21, 2021.
 Tom Petty’s YouTube channel will make the movie available for free viewing, as of November 11, 2021.